Why Do I Poop In The Morning — And Sometimes Twice? A Gastroenterologist Explains

 Bowel movement frequency is an important health marker.
 A healthy daily routine should include:

 - If you’re pooping a lot more than twice a day, you should check in with your doctor.
-(Three times a week to three times a day is considered a normal range).

 - A poop about 30 minutes after waking is normal (although no one should panic if this isn’t their window).